 The highlight has to be North Berwick where you can visit the National Seabird Centre perched on the town’s seafront looking out towards the Bass Rock which is home to one of the biggest gannet colonies on earth.

 Looking to let the kids go wild and burn off some energy?
 Take them to East Links Family Park with its family-friendly rides, adventure playgrounds and farm animals.

 Or how about looking at one of Europe’s best collections of aircraft at The National Museum of Flight, or seeing how Scotch whisky is made at the Glenkinchie Distillery?

 You’ll find all these attractions and many more within a relatively short distance of each other in East Lothian, plus of course, it’s close to Edinburgh so you can always take a train or hop on a bus and be in the city centre within an hour of most stations.

-Discover more East Lothian attractions in this article: Family Attractions in East Lothian.
+Find ideas for things to do in East Lothian with toddlers in this article: 6 Best Family Attractions in East Lothian.

 What is the weather like in East Lothian?

 East Lothian is one of the sunniest and warmest areas of Northern Britain with average minimum temperatures dropping to just 2 °C in winter compared to -2 °C in the Highlands.